Finland, Food

 • Vegaaninen – Vegan.

-• 100% kasviperäinen – this means the product is 100% of plant origin and is vegan.
+• 100% kasviperäinen – this means the product is 100% plant based and is vegan.

-• Kasvis – means vegetable or vegetarian and thus might include milk or even egg.. silly and confusing term, so check the ingredients for bold terms.
+• Kasvis – means vegetarian and thus might include milk or egg, so check the ingredients for bold terms.

 • Maidoton – dairy free.

 PS.
 I review a lot of products individually on Abillion, a free vegan food and product review app that also raises money for donation.
-Check it out and sign up with our referral VEGANHAVEN.
-More info on Resources page.
-If you’re already there, find me @veganhaven!
+Check it out and sign up with our invite code VEGANHAVEN.
+More info on our Resources page.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.